Burginvest Research · Crude Oil Analysis · June 2024

 Assessment

 Even as the same neutral state continues, its 'quality' may be changing.
 May's neutral and June's neutral differ in their internal structure by the amount the consensus has shifted from $70 to $75.
-Tracking the changes occurring beneath the surface calm is the preparation for the next trend.
+Tracking the changes occurring beneath the surface calm — that is, below the waterline — often reflects the true nature of the market.

 5. Conclusion — The Range Maintenance Mechanism in a High-Rate Environment